mughalhamid/speech-to-text-api/README.md

 # Project Proposal: Sermon Transcription and Editing Platform

 ## Introduction:
-Thank you for considering me for the development of a Sermon Transcription and Editing Platform.
-I am excited to propose a comprehensive solution that will streamline the process of transcribing and editing sermon content.
-Leveraging my expertise in React.js for the front end and .NET for the back end, along with the Google Cloud Speech-to-Text API, I aim to deliver a cost-effective, flexible, and efficient platform that meets your requirements.
+Thank you for considering me for the development of a Sermon Transcription, Translation, and Editing Platform.
+I am excited to propose a comprehensive solution that not only streamlines the process of transcribing and editing sermon content but also includes the capability to translate sermons into another language.
+Leveraging my expertise in React.js for the frontend and .NET for the backend, along with the Google Cloud Speech-to-Text API, I aim to deliver a cost-effective, flexible, and efficient platform that meets your expanded requirements.

 ## Project Scope:
 1. Upload Functionality: